Mc-Zen/zero/docs/how to contribute a new language for accessibility.md

 > [!IMPORTANT]
 > Does the translation for `minus` also work for the sign in front of the number?

+If not, let us know in the PR discussion.

 - `per`

 For every unit component in the denominator of a compound unit, this word is prepended, e.g.  `meter per second`.